ajbrumleve/house_price_prediction/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-If using the GUI interface, enter a file location and the state abbreviation you are interested in and click train.
-The log window will show the steps currently running.
-Once the model is trained you will immediately be able to try the model.
+If using the Streamlit app, enter the state you are interested in.
+Models have been pretraineden trained.

-If a model has already been trained, you may load the model through the interface.
 There are two prediction activities available.
-The first lets you enter a zip code and a house number and see the comparison between the predicted price and the list price of that address.
-If the house is not for sale, you should get an error.
+The first lets you enter an address and see the comparison between the predicted price and the list price of that address.

 You can also create a filtered csv.
 You input a minimum number of bedrooms, minimum square footage, and a maximum price along with the counties to search in.
-The code will create a csv with all of the houses in those counties for sale which meet your criteria sorted by how much cheaper than the prediction the house is.
+The app will display a DataFrame with all of the houses in those counties for sale which meet your criteria sorted by how much cheaper than the prediction the house is.

+The console app gives an additional option to train a new model in a given state.
+You also have the choice to use Grid Search to choose the best model for the data between Random Forest and XGBoost.
+This takes much longer to train though.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>